chrmrtns/keyless-auth/readme.txt

 1. Upload the passwordless-auth folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Passwordless Auth > PA Settings to configure email templates and colors
+1. Go to Keyless Auth > Templates to configure email templates and colors
-1. Create a new page and use the shortcode [chrmrtns-passwordless-auth]
+1. Create a new page and use the shortcode [keyless-auth]

 == Frequently Asked Questions ==